Canal 44 (Jalisco): Expansion in Jalisco

 In December 2016, the Federal Telecommunications Institute authorized new public concessions for television stations to the Universidad de Guadalajara, at Ciudad Guzmán (XHPBGZ-TDT, RF channel 11) and Lagos de Moreno (XHPBLM-TDT, RF channel 9).
 The Ciudad Guzmán transmitter, which is co-located with Jalisco TV on Cerro de la Escalera, entered program service on January 31, 2018.
 The Lagos de Moreno transmitter followed on September 19.

 On November 5, 2018, the IFT approved a fourth transmitter, XHCPAF-TDT (RF channel 8), to serve Puerto Vallarta.
 It began broadcasting on February 25, 2020.

+In 2022, the IFT reauthorized XHUDG-TDT (initially as XHCPCT-TDT, changed back in August 2022) after it failed to timely renew its existing concession.
+In 2024, the IFT authorized the consolidation of the existing transmitters under one call sign with a statutory coverage area of the state of Jalisco.

 Programming

 XHUDG programming is primarily cultural and educational in nature.
 Many of the UDG-produced programs formerly seen on XHG under the Televisa contract moved to XHUDG, such as Claves, La Brújula and La Vagoneta.
 XHUDG has also rebroadcast programs produced by TV UNAM and by Canal 22, though those two channels are available full-time as subchannels of the SPR transmitter in Guadalajara.

 The station produces local newscasts known as Señal Informativa, aired three times daily, at 7am, 1pm and 8pm.
 The newscast builds upon the existing radio news operation of XHUDG-FM.

 Following the University club's relegation from the Liga MX to the Ascenso MX, XHUDG became the exclusive broadcaster of the "Leones Negros" home games since the Apertura 2015 tournament.